 The Graduate Certificate in CSPA consists of eight courses (24 credits).
-Students who decide to continue their studies may apply these credit hours toward the M.S. and Ph.D. programs in Conflict Analysis & Resolution if accepted to the program.
+Students who decide to continue their studies may apply to the M.S. in College Student Affairs program (CSA).

 The Graduate Certificate in College Student Personnel Administration is offered in both residential and distance learning formats.
 These flexible formats allow mid-career working adults and those unable to attend the on-campus program, to study conflict resolution in a creative, rigorous, and structured fashion.
 Students enrolled in the online program participate in Residential Institutes on the main campus twice per year, as well as online Web-based courses.